miroslavpejic85/mirotalk/README.md

 - Is `100% Free` and `Open Source`
 - No download, plug-in or login required, entirely browser based
 - Unlimited users, without time limitation
-- Room Url Sharing (share it to your participants, wait them to join)
+- Optimized Room Url Sharing (share it to your participants, wait them to join)
 - WebCam Streaming (Front - Rear for mobile)
 - Audio Streaming
 - Screen Sharing to present documents, slides, and more...
 - Select Audio Input - Output && Video source
 - Recording your Screen, Audio and Video
-- Chat & Emoji Picker & Private messages & Save the conversations
+- Chat with Emoji Picker & Private messages & Save the conversations
-- Simple Whiteboard for teachers
+- Simple Whiteboard for the teachers
-- Full Screen Mode on click
+- Full Screen Mode on mouse click on the Video element
 - Possibility to Change UI Themes
-- Right click on Video elements for more options
+- Right click on the Video elements for more options
-- Direct peer-to-peer connection ensures lowest latency thanks to webrtc
+- Direct `peer-to-peer` connection ensures lowest latency thanks to `webrtc`

 ## Demo